juanca/blog/articles/react-component-architecture.md

 - written some actions, action creators, and reducers to manage a redux store

+## Stateless Components

+Stateless components are the WYSIWYG building blocks of React.

-## Presentational Component
+### Presentational Component

+#### What?

-A presentational component is known as **stateless** or **pure** because it is derived entirely from the `props` passed into it.
+A stateless presentational component is entirely derived from the `props` passed into it.
 Given the simplicity of this data flow, it is guaranteed that all other UI components will be unaffected by the inclusion of a presentational component.
-A presentational component is known as **functional** because it does not have any side effects and it always returns the same DOM markup given a set of props.
+Note: there are usages of using some state in a presentational component (e.g. managing unique `htmlFor` attributes) but, for the purposes of article, let's focus on a functional component example.

 Let's consider a text field component with two basic requirements: